thetarnav/glitched-writer/README.md

    -  'both' - appends leters both of them
    -  'none' - leaves the glyph charset be
 -  **oneAtATime** - _If writing should take place from left-to-right, letter-by-letter or normally: all-at-once._
+-  **html** - Potentially dangerous option.
+If true, written string will be injected as html, not text content.
+It provides advanced text formating with html tags and more.
+But be sure to not enable it on user-provided content.
 -  **startFrom** - _Decides on witch algorithm to use._
    -  'matching' - Will scan starting and goal string for matching characters and will try to build character map from that.
    -  'previous' - Wont do any matching, just converts starting string into character map.